secretnodes/secretnodes.org/README.md

 ## About Secretnodes.org

-We’re a community-led group of individuals who care about privacy, data ownership, and are dedicated to creating educational resources to empower node runners.
+Established in 2018, secretnodes.org is a grassroots organization with a focus on privacy, data ownership, and a commitment to supporting the [enigma](https://enigma.co) ecosystem through the creation of educational resources and open source tools that empower stakeholders and node runners alike.

 If you want to learn more about the people who maintain and contribute to secretnodes.org check out the [Secret Nodes Collective](https://collective.secretnodes.org) or if you'd like to contribute reach out to us by emailing us at collective@secretnodes.org